Incommensurate Magnetic Ordering from One-Dimensional Correlated Topological Bulk States: Phenomenological model for IC magnetic order

+As another example, {$\gamma$-Fe has a FCC crystal structure with a magnetic ordering wave vector of ($\tau$=0.1, 0, 1)\cite{PhysRevB.62.5564}.} The FCC unit cell has two positions along x = 0 and 1/2.
+First, let's consider the following sequence x= 0, 1/2, 1, 3/2.
+The cumulative partial average on the satellites of the associated $Q$-vectors 0, 2+0, 1+0 and 2/3 (0+1/3) leads 0, 0, 0, 1/12.
+On the other hand, if we take the sequence of atoms at x = 1/2, 1, 3/2 and the associated $Q$-vectors 2+0, 1+0 and 2/3 (0+1/3), the partial averages on the satellites are 0, 0 and 1/9.
+Now taking the two-stage averaging of the two sequences 1/12 and 1/9, we get: 7/72 = 0.09722 which is very close to the observed wave vector of $\tau$=0.1.

-In the CePtSn, CePdSn and CeNiSn series, the crystal structure is that of the space group Pna2$_1$ labelled \#33 in the crystallographic tables\cite{crysttables}.
+In the CePtSn, CePdSn series, the crystal structure is that of the space group Pna2$_1$ labelled \#33.
 Published work \cite{higashi1993crystal} chooses the space group Pn2$_1$a which is a permutation of the y- and z-axes.
-In this low-symmetry structure Pn2$_1$a has only one (4a) $\left<x,y,z\right>$ general symmetry position with atoms in the unit cell at $\left<-x,y+1/2,-z\right>$, $\left<x+1/2,y,-z+1/2\right>$ and $\left<-x+1/2,y+1/2,z+1/2\right>$.
-From the space group, the Ce atoms in this series of compounds occupy the $\left<x_{Ce}, 1/4, z_{Ce}\right>$ positions.
-The other crystallographic parameters appear in Table \ref{tablelatticeparam}.
-It is worth noting that the calculation of ordering wave vectors in these compounds needs precise crystallographic data for the phenomenological method described here to be effective.
+In this low-symmetry structure Pn2$_1$a has only one (4a) $\left<x,y,z\right>$ and there are only two positions along the y-axis: $y$ and $y+1/2$ per unit cell.
+This structure has no inversion symmetry and there are no atoms at $\left<0,0,0\right>$.

 CePtSn has two magnetic phases\cite{kadowaki1994neutron}.
-At high temperatures, between T$_M$ and T$_N$, the magnetic order develops with a wave vector (h,k,l) with k=0.418b*.
-The second phase, at a low temperature below T$_M$, orders with a magnetic wave vector k=0.466b*.
-The relevant positions of the Pt atoms along the b*-direction are at y$_{Pt}$=0.24275 and at y$_{Pt}$+1/2.
-The reciprocal (1/distance) of these Bragg plane Pt positions leads to 4.11946 and 1.34634 wave vectors respectively.
-The average of the fractional part of these wave vectors does not lead to the observed ordering one.
-With nesting, even though the crystal structure has no inversion symmetry for the y-component but the cosine in Eq.\ref{modulation} has, these wave vectors are multiplied by two as the conduction electrons connect one side of the Fermi surface (at $-G$-$\tau$ to $G$+$\tau$), leading to 8.23893 and 2.69270 wave vectors.
-Both are wave vectors that can be translated to zero (because of the even integer part).
-Taking the average of the fractional parts of the two wave vectors, the predicted wave vector associated with the Pt atoms is 0.4658, very close to 0.466 (within 0.04\%) seen experimentally as the IC wave vector for the low-temperature phase.
+The low temperature phase, below T$_M$, orders with a magnetic wave vector k=0.466b*.
+The Pt atoms along the b*-direction are at y$_{Pt}$=0.24275 and y$_{Pt}$+1/2.
+The reciprocal of these Pt crystallographic planes positions leads to 4.11946 and 1.34634 wave vectors.
+The average of the fractional part of these wave vectors is $\tau$=0.23290 which is half of the wave vector observed.
+Taking the $2^{nd}$-harmonic of the wave vectors we obtain 8.23893 and 2.69270 and since both wave vectors can be translated to zero because of the even integer parts, the predicted average satellite wave vector associated with the Pt atoms is 0.46581, very close to the experimental 0.466 (within 0.04\%) at low temperature. {The second harmonic of the crystal lattice wave vectors can be understood by putting 4Q (a ferromagnetic excitation with an even multiple of the crystalline wave vectors) in the Eq.\ref{topoDirac2Dwavefunction} wave function which leads to wave functions with a periodicity of 2Q and take these resulting wave vectors to build the average in a two-stage reference frame transformation.}